JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 This tutorial will teach you how to build a browser application with Kotlin/JS and the [React](https://reactjs.org/) framework.
 You will:

-* Complete usual kinds of tasks associated with building a typical React application.
+* Complete common tasks associated with building a typical React application.
-* Explore how [Kotlin's DSLs](type-safe-builders.md) can be used to help express concepts concisely and uniformly without sacrificing readability, allowing to write a fully-fledged application completely in Kotlin.
+* Explore how [Kotlin's DSLs](type-safe-builders.md) can be used to help express concepts concisely and uniformly without sacrificing readability, allowing you to write a full-fledged application completely in Kotlin.
 * Learn how to use ready-made npm components, use external libraries, and publish the final application.

-The output will be a _KotlinConf Explorer_ web app dedicated to the [KotlinConf](https://kotlinconf.com/) event with links to conference talks.
+The output will be a _KotlinConf Explorer_ web app dedicated to the [KotlinConf](https://kotlinconf.com/) event, with links to conference talks.
 Users will be able to watch all the talks on one page and mark them as seen or unseen.

 The tutorial assumes you have prior knowledge of Kotlin and basic knowledge of HTML and CSS.
-Understanding the basic concepts behind React may help understand some sample code but is not strictly required.
+Understanding the basic concepts behind React may help you understand some sample code, but it is not strictly required.

 > You can get the final application as well as the intermediate steps [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle).
-> Each step is available from its own branch and is linked at the bottom of each corresponding section.
+> Each step is available from its own branch and is linked at the bottom of its corresponding section.
 >
 {type="note"}